-Upon adoption of the ordinance from which this article is derived, the human relations department may engage in outreach and education efforts regarding this nondiscrimination in public accommodations ordinance, which efforts shall be documented for future reference.
+Upon adoption of this ordinance, the Human Relations Department may engage in outreach and education efforts regarding this Nondiscrimination in Public Accommodations Ordinance, which efforts shall be documented for future reference.

 Sec.
 38-119.15.
-Other remedies.1
+Other remedies.
+This section shall become effective March 1, 2022.